bho3538/OpenWindowsPhotoViewer/README.md

 ![BUTTON](https://github.com/bho3538/OpenWindowsPhotoViewer/assets/12496720/68e15988-cef8-4490-a165-21a75260526a)
 (previous / next button visible if you launch photo viewer using 'OpenImageViewer.exe' at command line)

+This program will help your shell scripts or shell explorer extension (like context menu ext or shell namespace extension)

 # Supported OS
 Windows 11 (Tested on 22H2) <--- new fluent style photo app\
 Windows 10 (Tested on 20H2) <--- old metro style photo app